pikdum/steam-deck/README.md

 * might need to reboot
 * if still issues, make sure your browser is using the default app

+### what are these post-deploy shortcuts?

+these are for games that need a bit extra to get things working after modding in Vortex

+they automate things like:

+* copying required files from Vortex's Documents folder to the game's Documents folder
+  * plugins.txt, loadorder.txt, etc.
+* setting up script extenders to launch through Steam

+a game's post-deploy script should be ran every time after modding in vortex

+> **Note:** If you know what you're doing, could set up symlinks instead for this.
+> That way it only needs to be set up once, before starting modding.
+> Might evaluate refactoring to that approach in a v2.

+### how to open launcher to change settings afterwards

+using Skyrim as an example:

+* after running post-deploy, the game will now start SKSE instead of the launcher
+* to open the launcher, install protontricks and launch the underscore-prefixed launcher .exe with it

 ## uninstall

 ```bash